Minnesotan Convicted For Possessing 77,000 THC Vaping Cartridges

 Authorities say the cartridges are believed to have come from out of state for distribution in Minnesota.
 They came in packages that sported famous cartoon characters or themes of sweet flavors, indicating that the operation had younger uses in mind.

-THC is the component of marijuana that gives a high.READ MORE: Woodbury Police Recover 4 Stolen Cars, Urge Community To Be Aware Of ‘Crimes Of Opportunity’
+THC is the component of marijuana that gives a high.READ MORE: Minnesota Weather: Another Mild Day, With Early Precipitation Possible

 Defense attorney Michael Brandt said he will ask Judge Melissa Saterbak to sentence Andonii to probation.